Lone Star College Promise

 What Is the Lone Star College Promise?

-The LSC Promise is a scholarship and civic engagement program that provides two years of “last-dollar scholarship” for a college education at any Lone Star College location and is funded by the Lone Star College Foundation.
+The LSC Promise is a scholarship and civic engagement/community service program that provides two years of “last-dollar scholarship” for a college education at any Lone Star College location and is funded by the Lone Star College Foundation.

-All Scholarships have been awarded for the Spring 2017 semester.
-The application will open April 1 for new applicants.
+All Scholarships have been awarded for the Fall 2017 semester.
+The application will open November 15 for new applicants.

 Why Lone Star College Promise